 Making Small Square Bales

 For people that have only a few animals, small square bales have always been the most convenient form of bales.
-Traditionally though it has been difficult for farmers to provide these bales because they have required hand labor to move them.
-It has become more and more difficult to find enough people to do it all by hand.
+Traditionally it has been difficult for farmers to provide these bales because they have required so much hand labor to handle them, and it has become more and more difficult to find enough people to do it all by hand.

 Every time someone makes small square bales, they employ some method to collect them from the field.
 Below is a list of methods commonly adopted for this task.